 - Preheat oven to 180°.

-- In a large glass or metal mixing bowl, combine baking soda, citric acid, and coconut oil.
+- In a large glass or metal mixing bowl, combine baking soda, citric acid, corn starch, and coconut oil.
 Mix well.

 - Add pumpkin pie spice, pumpkin flavoring, and soap colorant.
 Mix well until all of the ingredients are well incorporated.
 The consistency will look and feel like wet sand.